OmkarY6978/OmkarY6978/README.md

 📜 Completed Missions (Featured Projects)
 1. Mission: The Infinite Data Stream (End-to-End Cloud Data Pipeline)

-Objective: To construct a powerful system on AWS capable of taming both massive torrents of historical data and the lightning-fast flicker of real-time events.

-Outcome: Forged a scalable, serverless pipeline that processes and unifies batch and streaming data, making it ready for high-level analysis and visualization.
+Forged a scalable AWS pipeline to process and unify massive batch (Glue, PySpark) and real-time (Kinesis, Lambda) data streams for high-level BI analysis.

-Jutsu Used: AWS (S3, Glue, Kinesis, Lambda, Athena), PySpark, Python, SQL, Power BI

 2. Mission: The Eye of Insight (Customer Churn Prediction)

-Objective: To peer into the future using machine learning, identifying which customers are about to stray from their path and understanding their hidden loyalties.

-Outcome: Developed a predictive model that segments customers into distinct personas ("Champions", "At-Risk") and flags potential churn, enabling proactive strategies.
-The results are displayed on an interactive web dashboard.
+Developed an ML model (Python, Scikit-learn) to segment customers and predict churn, deploying insights to an interactive web dashboard (HTML/JS).

-Jutsu Used: Python (Pandas, Scikit-learn), Machine Learning, HTML/CSS, JavaScript, Data Visualization

 🌐 Find Me in the Shinobi World
 <p align="center">